 This popular street food is commonly enjoyed along the coast (Puntarenas is LEGENDARY for this dish) and often served cold.
-It consists of chopped cabbage, tomatoes, onion and chicharrones that are made into a meat salad.
-Sometimes, other ingredients such as chicmichurri and boiled yuca as well as boiled green plantains are added in the mix.
+It consists of chopped cabbage, tomatoes, onion, and chicharrones that are made into a meat salad.
+Sometimes, other ingredients such as chicmichurri and boiled yuca as well as boiled green plantains are added to the mix.

 Costa Rican chop suey is made with chow mein noodles, a mixture of Salsa Lizano and other spices, all tossed with chicken, beef and seafood.
 Almost every festival has a stand selling chop suey in plastic containers with a fork- perfect for wandering and eating.
 There is also a chop suey soup that is made more traditionally in Costa Rican homes.